spector517/3proxy-ansible-role/README.md

 Dependencies
 ------------

-The make utility needed on the target hosts.
+- The make utility needed on the target hosts
-Also Ansible community module 'make' must be installed.
+- Also Ansible community module 'make' must be installed

 Example Playbook
 ----------------